The Indium Way

 Please join me in reviewing, understanding, internalizing, and demonstrating our unique culture of respect, appreciation, and achievement.
 The Indium Way.

-President - Indium Corporation
+CEO - Indium Corporation

 From One Engineer to Another®